phenotypic.abc_.ObjectDetector#

 skimage.segmentation.clear_border(): Sets pixels on the image border to False, eliminating objects that touch the edge (common in arrayed imaging where wells at plate boundaries may be partially cut off).

 skimage.morphology.binary_opening(): Erosion followed by dilation; removes small noise while preserving larger objects.
-Use with a suitable footprint (disk, square, or diamond).
+Use with a suitable shape (disk, square, or diamond).

 scipy.ndimage.binary_dilation() / binary_erosion(): Expand or shrink objects morphologically.
 Useful for bridging fragmented colonies or removing small protrusions.